Itish2003/Cortex_Mentor/README.md

 - **Hybrid LLM Strategy**: The system intelligently uses different LLMs for different tasks.
 It leverages local Ollama models for processing private, sensitive data, and powerful cloud-based Gemini models (2.5 Pro and 2.5 Flash) for tasks requiring vast world knowledge and complex reasoning, such as web search analysis and final insight synthesis.

+- **Real-time Audio Delivery**: The system delivers insights as real-time audio streams using Google's Text-to-Speech API, WebSockets, and a Redis Pub/Sub message bus for a seamless, ambient user experience.

 - **Local-First & Private**: All user-specific data, including source code, commit messages, and the private knowledge graph, remains on the local machine.
 Privacy is a foundational principle of the architecture.

 ## Project Structure
-- `src/cortex/main.py`: FastAPI app serving as the API gateway.
+- `src/cortex/main.py`: FastAPI app serving as the API gateway and WebSocket server.
 - `src/cortex/workers.py`: ARQ worker definitions for background task processing.
 - `src/cortex/api/events.py`: API endpoint for event ingestion.
-- `src/cortex/agents/`: The AI agents responsible for data processing and insight generation.
+- `src/cortex/pipelines/`: The modular Pipeline & Processor architecture.
-- `src/cortex/services/`: Services for interacting with ChromaDB, Ollama, and the Knowledge Graph.
+- `src/cortex/services/`: Services for interacting with ChromaDB, Ollama, and other external APIs.
 - `src/cortex/models/`: Pydantic models for events and insights.
-- `src/cortex/services/knowledge_graph_service.py`: Manages the Zettelkasten-style markdown knowledge graph.
-- `src/cortex/services/llmservice.py`: Service for interacting with local LLMs for summary generation.
-- `src/cortex/models/insights.py`: Pydantic models defining the structure of processed insights.
 - `observers/`: Scripts for observing the developer environment (e.g., Git post-commit hook).

 ## Usage